ticketmaster/react-native-ticketmaster-ignite/README.md

 - `primaryColor` - Company brand color
 - `region` - Server deployment region
 - `marketDomain` - Country for Retail SDK configuration
-- `eventHeaderType` - Tools that will be available in the header of the event screen
+- `eventHeaderType` - Tools that will be available in the navigation header of the Purchase SDK
 - `onSuccess` - a callback that fires after successful Accounts SDK configuration
 - `onLoginSuccess` - a callback that fires after successful login. `login()` is called automatically by `refreshConfiguration()` after it configures the SDK's.
 - `skipAutoLogin` - Set value to `true` to prevent automatic login after Account SDK configuration, users will need to enter their username and password the first time they login after switching to a new API key configuration.
 The default value is false.
 See [here](https://ignite.ticketmaster.com/v1/docs/switching-teams-without-logging-out) for more information about switching between multiple API keys within one app session.